 The final rule is the toughest one, Do not even think about work after you leave work.
 It will take you some time to learn how to overcome your tendencies to regularly think about work when you are away from work.
 The key is you have to settle in your mind, meaning your thoughts, that it is time to make a change.

 Are you really happy with work right now?
-How does it affect your personal life, your emotions?
+How does it affect your personal life, your family, your emotions and behavior?
 Does it interfere with your free time?

 I see the work issue as similar to an obsession.
-Work has so penetrated a person’s thinking; they do not stop and consider the negative consequences coming down the road.
+Work has so penetrated a person’s thinking; they do not stop and consider the negative consequences that are building and coming down the road.

 Work obsession plays out in one of two ways.
-First are the people who are driven to succeed, and they are in contrast to those who want to please.
-Once you choose either path, you will have to play the part until you’re done, and breaking free of this type of behavior is not easy
+First are the people who are driven to succeed, in contrast to those who want to please.
+Once you choose either path you will have to play the role until you’re done.
+Breaking free of this type of thinking and behavior is not easy

-Workplace issues are not about what is in front of you, it is how you respond when it comes up.
-People who have difficulty shutting the door on work, whether physically or emotionally, are similar to Kate.
-They are their own worse boss!
-People with work-related issues primarily are putting pressure on themselves.
-Over time, this will lead to feeling emotionally overloaded, overwhelmed, and maybe fatigued.
-Worker burnout will follow.
+Workplace issues are not about what is in front of you, it is how you respond to it when it comes up.
+People who have difficulty shutting the door on work, whether physically or emotionally, our their own worse bosses!
+People with work-related stress issues primarily put pressure on themselves.

-If you are one of those people who are work-obsessed at some level, then you need to be aware of the consequences coming, beginning with stress related diseases.
-Secondly, long periods of stress can lead to mental health issues.
-If you do not value your free time, you are giving it away to a cruel taskmaster.
+If you are one of those people who are work-obsessed at some level, then be aware of the consequences coming down the road, beginning with stress related diseases and mental health issues.
+If you do not value your free time, you are giving in to a cruel taskmaster.